lizmat/raku-all-modules/jonathanstowe/WebService-Soundcloud/README.md

 credentials or server applications that use the full OAuth authorization.

-In order to use this module you will need to register your application with Soundcloud at L<http://soundcloud.com/you/apps> : your application will be given a client ID and a client secret which you will need to use to connect.
+In order to use this module you will need to register your application with Soundcloud at http://soundcloud.com/you/apps : your application will be given a client ID and a client secret which you will need to use to connect.
 The client ID used in the tests will not work correctly for your own application as the callback URI is set to 'localhost'.

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *ufo* :
+If you have a working Rakudo Perl 6 installation can install directly with "panda":

-    ufo
-    make test
-    make install

-*ufo* can be installed with *panda* for rakudo:

-    panda install ufo

-Or you can install directly with "panda":

     # From the source directory